Thursday, 31 July 2025

 2) On the other end of the spectrum, we have the Macra coming in with a score of 21 (weird how the victor and biggest loser are so similar in name!).
 I won't deny: bringing back the Macra for Gridlock was a delightful little fan nod.
 Seeing an obscure 60s Who monster in the New Series was quite cool.
 But there were so many other one-time-only creatures from that period that would have had a way more triumphant return than these boring old farts!
 While the proper episodes of The Macra Terror no longer exist, the reconstructions are coherent enough to show us that this is a singularly uninteresting species that is even duller when it's brought back in 2007!

 3) There are, in my view, Five Supreme Major Recurring Foes.
 All five members of this pantheon return over and over and will continue to do so for as long as the show runs.
-And their appearances will occur in great abundance.
+And adventures involving them will occur in great abundance.
 They are, in order of appearance, Daleks, Cybermen, Ice Warriors, The Master and the Sontarans.
 We have a few other species that come very close to making it into this Club.
 Homo- Reptilia and the Weeping Angels both come immediately to mind.
 But they don't quite have the presence that these Five possess.
 Four members of this team actually rate quite well in this whole study.
 Even several "subsets" that sprang from these monsters (Davros, the Cyber Controller, Ashad) fare excellently when they are analyzed.

 There is, however, one exception to the rule.
 The Ice Warriors do not make the best of first impressions.
 Their Final Score is only 34.
 Not an absolutely terrible grade.
 But nothing too spectacular, either.